Evertras/bubble-table/README.md

 sorted in smaller and smaller groups.
 [See the sorting example](examples/sorting/main.go) for more information.

+If a feature is confusing to use or could use a better example, please feel free to open an issue.

 ## Defining table data

 A table is defined by a list of `Column` values that define the columns in the